Kids Tag Art – Video

 How much money is collected for license tags each year?
 The dollars now exceed $32 Million in Polk County; $1 Billion State-wide

 Which was the first specialty tag and why was it developed?
 The Challenger tag; it provides funds for astronaut memorials and space research and economic development. $ 1.1 million annual in 2004

 What are the next 5 top selling tags?
-(2) Helping Sea Turtles Survive (3) Endless Summer (4) Florida State University (5) Protect Wild Dolphins.
+(2) Helping Sea Turtles Survive (3) University of Florida (4) Miami Heat (5) Florida State University (as of 2019).

 How many tags are sold each year and how much money is raised?
 1.7 Million Specialty Tags; $39 Million Statewide (as of June 2019)